Sophia Jex-Blake: Personal life

 Jex-Blake is assumed to have been in a romantic relationship with Dr Margaret Todd.
 On Jex-Blake's retirement in 1899, they moved to Windydene, Mark Cross, Rotherfield, where Dr Todd wrote The Way of Escape in 1902 and Growth in 1906.
 Her home became a meeting place for former students and colleagues, and she welcomed writers and acquaintances from the world over.

 Death and commemoration

-Jex-Blake died at Windydene on 7 January 1912, two weeks before her 72nd birthday, and is buried at St Wulfrans, Ovingdean.
+Jex-Blake died at Windydene on 7 January 1912, at age 71, and is buried at St Denys Rotherfield.
 Todd subsequently wrote The Life of Dr Sophia Jex-Blake.

 The University of Edinburgh commemorated Jex-Blake with a plaque (by Pilkington Jackson) near the entrance to its medical school, honouring her as "Physician, pioneer of medical education for women in Britain, alumna of the University".

 In 2015, an Historic Scotland plaque was unveiled to commemorate the Surgeons' Hall Riot of 18 November 1870.